mahhov/arevtur/readme.md

 Because `arevtur` is open source, a user can verify that the session ID is only stored locally.
 In fact, no user information, not even anonymous usage statistics, are sent remotely.
 I.e., other than yourself and GGG, no one will have access to your session ID.
-This is very important, as sharing your session ID with someone might allow them to impersonate you to a certain extent.
+This is very important, as sharing your session ID with someone allows them to impersonate you to a certain extent.

 #### Why is it so slow